 Educational project "Days of Modernism at City Hall: Architecture, Urban

 lecture by Dmitriy Kokorin and Yaroslav Kovalchuk on "City, or There and Back".
-It took place on August, 25, 2015 at

 the Ratusha restaurant (1, Rynok sq.).